trinker/qdap/vignettes/qdap_vignette.md

 <h4 id="mgsub">Multiple gsub</h4>

 The researcher may have the need to make multiple substitutions in a text.
-An example of when this is needed is when a transcript is marked up with transctiption coding convention specific to a particular transcription method.
-These codes, while useful in some contexts, may lead to inaccurate word statisitcs.
+An example of when this is needed is when a transcript is marked up with transcription coding convention specific to a particular transcription method.
+These codes, while useful in some contexts, may lead to inaccurate word statistics.
 The base R function <a href="http://stat.ethz.ch/R-manual/R-devel/library/base/html/grep.html" target="_blank">gsub</a> makes a single replacement of these types of coding conventions.
-The <a href="http://trinker.github.io/qdap_dev/multigsub.html" target="_blank"><code>multigsub</code></a> (alias <a href="http://trinker.github.io/qdap_dev/mgsub.html" target="_blank"><code>mgsub</code></a>) takes a vector of patterns to search for as well as a vector of replacments.
+The <a href="http://trinker.github.io/qdap_dev/multigsub.html" target="_blank"><code>multigsub</code></a> (alias <a href="http://trinker.github.io/qdap_dev/mgsub.html" target="_blank"><code>mgsub</code></a>) takes a vector of patterns to search for as well as a vector of replacements.
 Note that the replacements occur sequentially rather than all at once.
 This means a previous (first in pattern string) sub could alter or be altered by a later sub.  <a href="http://trinker.github.io/qdap_dev/mgsub.html" target="_blank"><code>mgsub</code></a> is useful throughout multiple stages of the research process.

 <font size="5" color="orange">&diams;</font> **Multiple Substitutions**<font size="5" color="orange">&diams;</font>